phalcon/documentation/docs/tutorial-basic.md

 }
 ```

-!!! info "NOTE"

-    In the tutorial files from our [GitHub][github_tutorial] repository, to register services in the `DI` container, we use the array notation i.e. `$container['url'] = ....`.

-As you can see, the bootstrap file is very short, and we do not need to include any additional files.
+As you can see, the bootstrap file is very short and we do not need to include any additional files.
 You are well on your way to creating a flexible MVC application in less than 30 lines of code.

 ## Creating a Controller
-By default, Phalcon will look for a controller named `IndexController`.
-It is the starting point when no controller or action has been added in the request (e.g. `https://localhost/`).
+By default Phalcon will look for a controller named `IndexController`.
+It is the starting point when no controller or action has been added in the request (eg. `https://localhost/`).
 An `IndexController` and its `IndexAction` should resemble the following example:

 `app/controllers/IndexController.php`
 ```php